 [Section 175LH inserted by No. 55 of 2006 s.
 6.]

 175LI.
-Revocation of decision regarding payment
+Decision as to payment, revoking and re-making

 (1) If the Electoral Commissioner is satisfied that the amount of a payment decided under section 175LE exceeds, or is less than, the amount payable to the claimant, the Commissioner may revoke the decision and make a fresh decision.